rip-create-your-account/finnishtable/readme.md

 Compiling with "--tags nosimd" is usually faster as it just does SWAR written in Go.
 For any curious reader, the above benchmarks are all calling into the asm.

+# Silly stuff

+Extendible hashing gives us a shitty opportunity to do locality-sensitive hashing so that keys that are "near" each other also end up close to each other in memory.
+When doing inserts/lookups/whatever in order then your CPU caches remain useful.
+It just about works when inserting 64-bit integers from 0 to 100
+million:

+    insert8ByteKey8ByteValue/ext=true&size=100000000&lsh=false   13793889356 ns/op   137.9 ns/insert
+    insert8ByteKey8ByteValue/ext=true&size=100000000&lsh=true     6970518291 ns/op    69.7 ns/insert

+and then for lookups:

+    lookup8ByteKey8ByteValue/ext=true&size=100000000&lsh=false   16412172661 ns/op
+    lookup8ByteKey8ByteValue/ext=true&size=100000000&lsh=true     9062749180 ns/op

+# Sources

 [^1]: This was revealed to me in a dream.
 Beyond my cryptic dreams I'm pretty sure that there's a paper out there that repeats this message.
 One of course